 Is that fine to bring peanut butter (PB) on an airplane?
 I would like to know the ways that bringing PB on a plane might or might not pose a threat to others?
 What should you do if you are bringing PB and if you have an allergy and want to keep safe in case someone else brings some on the plane?
 Thanks.

 You have asked an interesting question.
 Peanut allergy is one of the most severe food allergies.
-It can cause itchiness, urticaria, swelling, eczema, sneezing, asthma, abdominal pain, drop in blood pressure and cardiac arrest.
+It can cause itchiness, urticaria, swelling, eczema, sneezing, asthma, abdominal pain, a drop in blood pressure, and cardiac arrest.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!